 - Contact your insurer and file a claim.
 Take pictures and record everything that happened.

-Types of Damage a Vehicle Fire Can Cause
+Types of Damage Fires Can Cause

-A fire can cause severe damage to your vehicle.
+Your vehicle may be completely destroyed when flames engulf your vehicle.
 The interior, body, and mechanical parts can all be ruined in many ways.
 Below are the most common damages related to a fire:

 - Damage to mechanical parts.
 If a fire spreads to or ignites in what’s under the hood, your car may not ever work properly again.
 Flammable materials can light and even explode in some circumstances.
 Often, when this happens, your car becomes a total loss.